top of page

 But the shame didn’t leave when he did.

 He didn’t meet me with condemnation — He met me with compassion.
 He didn’t shame me — He restored me.
-Slowly, gently, fully.
+Slowly.
+Gently.
+Fully.

 So if you’re stuck in a situation where you’re constantly asking, “What more do I have to do for them to love me?” — let this be your reminder:

 The love that’s meant for you won’t ask you to become less.
-It won’t leave you confused.
-And it won’t walk away when you finally choose yourself.

 1 Comment